What is Business Text Messaging?

 What Are the Benefits of Text Messaging for Business?

-Text messaging is the most convenient channel for customers.
-Businesses who text with their customers are reaching them on the channel they prefer.
-Having real-time chats with customers also helps resolve their queries faster.
-Finally, business texting services offer efficiency tools that help companies streamline workflows, speed up response times, and create the kind of seamless experience that customers crave.
-These are just a few of the benefits of text messaging for business.
+Text messaging is the most convenient channel for customers, as shown by its 98% open rate.
+Having real-time chats with customers helps resolve their queries faster without needing to be free to take a phone call.
+Plus, SMS business solutions offer efficiency tools that help companies streamline workflows, speed up response times, and create the kind of seamless experience that customers crave.

 Why is business text messaging important for businesses?